bcgov/moh-prime/documentation/VerifiableCredentials.md

 Common Issues
-- When stopping and removing an agent and wallet and then restarting it, you may get an error saying `New seed provided which doesn't match the registered public did`, if this happens, delete the volumes for the wallet, running `./manage rm` again and then try ``./manage start` again.
+- When stopping and removing an agent and wallet and then restarting it, you may get an error saying `New seed provided which doesn't match the registered public did`, if this happens, delete the volumes for the wallet, run `./manage rm` again and then try `./manage start` again.

 - If the wallet keeps giving the message `An error has occured`, when you scan the qr code, try restarting ngrok, and then restarting the agent.
 It goes stale after a few hours and prevents your phone from talking to the agent.